 I continue to recommend that Instacart open micro-fulfillment centers to automate online grocery fulfillment for their grocery clients in the articles that I write; become a system integrator and sell and install their own micro-fulfillment technology to their grocery customers; or become an online grocery retailer and acquire Kroger, Albertsons, or Ahold Delhaize.
 Instacart has many options.

 No one expects Instacart will become a system Integrator.
 Few people expect Instacart to offer Micro-fulfillment as a Solution to their grocery customers.
 Even fewer people expect Instacart to become a grocery retailer and end their relationship with their grocery customers.
-I expect everything that I listed can and will happen.
+I expect everything that I listed can and may happen.